two Taskers lifting a heavy sofa

 Insurance and liability

-Disclaimer: The insurance policies below serve as a general overview for customers to know their options when hiring furniture movers in the UK.
+Disclaimer: The insurance policies below provide a general overview of customers' options when hiring furniture movers in the UK.
 They don’t necessarily apply to Airtasker and its Taskers.
-It’s best to check with your chosen removalist or insurer, as they have their own insurance policies.
+It’s best to check with your chosen mover or insurer, as they have their own insurance policies.

 Even though most removal companies provide some protection for their customers’ belongings, the cover is very limited.
 They’ll only pay a small, set amount if your items are damaged during the move.
 For example, if a sofa is worth £2,000 and the company’s terms limit compensation to £40 per item, you may only receive £40 if it’s damaged — and often only if the mover is proven negligent.